ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Freezer-Box-Container.markdown

 date: 2016-02-27
 ---

-# How To Create a Freeze Box Container
+# How To Create an Individual Container in Arctos Object Tracking (e.g. Freezer Box with Positions)

 There are many types of containers possible in Arctos.
-This guide walks you through the steps of creating a freezer box as a new container.
-This is the first step before you can scan barcoded tissues into Arctos.
+This guide walks you through the steps of creating a freezer box or another container type as a new container.
+This is the first step before you can scan barcoded parts such as tissues into positions in Arctos.

+* Go to Manage: Object Tracking: Find Container tab and enter the barcode you will use for the container under Barcode.
+* Click Search
+* The barcode should show up as a Container Label in the Universe.
+This assumes the barcode series has already been created in Arctos.
+* Click on the square box next to the barcode in the center panel.
+This should bring up an edit box at right.
+* Click Edit Container.
+* Go to the Container Type dropdown and select "Freezer Box" or the appropriate container type for your usage.
+* If freezer box has been selected, the dimensions should autopopulate.
+For any other container type, enter dimensions and number of positions as appropriate.
+* Click Update.
+* To create the container positions, if relevant, go back to the Edit Container Tab under Find Container.
+This time, click Positions.
+* You will get a pop up asking for the go ahead to creat all new positions for this container.
+Click Yes.
+* You should now see a form with positions that allows you to scan objects.
+In the case of a freezer box, this is a 10x10 grid.
+* Tissues can be scanned into position using a scanner programmed to TAB.
+For a 9x9 box in a freezer box with 100 positions, leave the last row and column blank.
+* Parts may not be deleted from a positions form.
+To delete or reposition, the part must be moved elsewhere and then back into the correct position.
+On moving a part, hit the Refresh on your browser to see the new position and eliminate the old postion.

+# Alternate Method
+* This is not recommended, as it is preferable to create all barcodes as labels first and then convert them as needed.
+But if you have to create a container de novo, it is possible to use this form.
+The barcode used cannot currently be in use for another container.

 * In Arctos, go to Manage Data > Object Tracking > Create Container.